 Dropshipping with Shopify:

 when you start a dropshipping business, The front end of your website will look exactly like any other online store.
 Users will be able to browse products, add them to carts, and make payments in the same way they would on any other eCommerce site.
-You will have to place the user’s order for shipment, depending on the suppliers you chose.
+You will have to place the user’s order for shipment, depending on the suppliers you choose.

 Shopify also includes integrated tools for AliExpress, Oberlo, Printify, and other popular dropshipping marketplaces.
-However, when creating your dropshipping website using Shopify, keep in mind that each of these product marketplaces has its own membership fees, shipping, and other charges.
+However, when creating your dropshipping website using Shopify, keep in mind that each of these product marketplaces has its membership fees, shipping, and other charges.

 Dropshipping with WooCommerce: